migueltorrescosta/migueltorrescosta.github.io/page_Software.md

 ## Ubuntu
 I've used it as my OS for over a year.
 I still have DualBoot with Windows for some programs, but I rarely use it now.

+## GitHub
+That's where I host this webpage and what we used at Farfetch for code management.

 ## Microsoft SQL & MySQL
 During the Farfetch Internship I preferred using Pandas (A Python module) to organise my module due to its flexibility, but I had to use Microsoft SQL to efficiently query their database and import only the data I needed.
 During the Elliptic Curve Research Project we used MySQL for handling the databases we were building (relatively small databases).